bratosini/vercel-college/courses/nextjs/mutating-data.md

 ---
-title: Chapter 12: Mutating Data
+title: Chapter 12
 description: Mutating Data
+type: Chapter
 ---

 In the previous chapter, you implemented search and pagination using URL